-As solo travel becomes increasingly popular, more and more teenagers feel the draw to travel alone.
-Traveling alone as a teenager can be a great way to experience personal growth and develop a wider worldview, but there are major barriers that make teenage solo travel difficult for most teens.
+As solo travel becomes increasingly popular, more and more young adults wonder how they can travel alone as a teenager.
+Traveling alone can be a great way for teens to experience personal growth and develop a wider worldview, but there are some big challenges that make solo travel difficult for most teens.

 In this article, I’ve outlined a series of 10 alternative ways to solo travel for teenagers.
 This list of experiences builds from learning travel-readiness skills to taking mini excursions to get a sense of what it might be like to solo travel for real.

-Even though teenagers are not able to get hotel rooms or rental cars, there are plenty of ways to experience the freedom of solo travel while avoiding these roadblocks.
+Even though teenagers are not able to get hotel rooms or to rent cars, there are plenty of ways to experience the freedom of solo travel.

 By working your way through this list of ways for teenagers to build solo travel skills and have bite-size experiences of traveling alone, you’ll be able to have a solo travel experience without bumping into limitations due to being a minor.
 By the time you progress through this list, you’ll be not only chronologically closer to legal adulthood, but you’ll have new skills that will make your trips as a young adult even more enjoyable.